 Privacy basics for voice notes

-Preview what will be processed before upload.
+Preview of what will be processed before upload.

 Can I transcribe WhatsApp voice notes to text for free?